 It’s walkable – at most, it’s a 15-minute walk between venues.

-Because both Unity and the Butcher’s Hook open at 4pm on a Friday and Unity is closed on Sundays, it’s best to do this route on a Saturday from the Butcher’s Hook opening time of 1pm.
+Because the Butcher’s Hook open at 4pm on a Friday it’s best to do this route on a Saturday from the Butcher’s Hook opening time of 1pm.

 Getting to the first pub

-The Butcher’s Hook and Unity are about two miles out of the city centre, meaning you’ll need to get a bus, train or taxi there.
+The Butcher’s Hook is two miles out of the city centre, meaning you’ll need to get a bus, train or taxi there.

 The best bus to get is the City Red 7 (First Bus) towards Townhill Park (up to every eight minutes from the city centre Pound Tree Road stop and the stops on Above Bar Street near Belgium and Blues).

 Get off at the clock tower at Bitterne Park Triangle, which is just after you cross the river.
 The Butcher’s Hook is across the road from the clock.

 If you’re arriving on the train, go to St Denys station and exit on the platform 4 side.
 Go left along Adelaide Road.
 Then go right when you reach the main road.
 The Butcher’s Hook is opposite the clock after you cross the river.
 This is a 15-minute walk.